-Aspects Criteria Guidelines 13.
-Management of Other Risks 13.1 Public Perception 13.1 Public Perception A. Public perception of the wind- up must be considered.
+13.1 Public Perception

 A. The Plan should identify key risks with respect to public perception of the wind- up, and address how the IFO will manage and mitigate these risks (i.e. education of the public, sensitivity to terms and uses of funds, etc.).
-13.2 Conflict of Interest 13.2 Conflict of Interest A. The Plan must identify real, apparent or perceived conflicts of interest and how the associated risks will be addressed and managed.
-A. The Plan should identify real, potential or apparent conflicts of interest in current governance and operations or that may arise as a result of the wind-up with respect to employees and/or the Board of Directors and propose how to mitigate the real, potential or apparent conflicts of interest.
-Specifically, with respect to the Board of Directors of the B. The Plan must consider the role of legal counsel in evaluating duty of care and responsibility for the management of conflict of interest.
-IFO, if there are Directors who sit on the IFO Board and any Board with whom the IFO has an Agreement, the Plan should address how this risk will be managed (e.g. disclosing the conflict, replacing Directors in accordance with the designating regulation).
-With respect to employees, if there are no employees at the IFO or the employees' reporting structure poses a real, potential or apparent conflict of interest then, the Plan should address how this risk will be Engaging a specialist for this Criterion is recommended managed (e.g., dedicated staff with non-conflicted reporting structures could be retained.)
-C. The Plan must identify related-party transactions and disclose these transactions in the Plan.
-B. The Plan should consider engagement of legal counsel and/or other governance experts to manage and advise on the legal responsibility with respect to conflicts.
-D. The Plan must identify any prior transactions with related parties that were outside of C. The Plan should consider the extent to which the IFO expects to engage in related-party transactions and should develop a plan to manage these transactions to avoid or mitigate conflict of interest. the ordinary course of D. Identify any prior material transactions with related parties that were

-Aspects Criteria Guidelines business and how those transactions are to be treated as part of the wind-up, including any necessary recovery of value from those parties.
+13.2 Conflict of Interest

+- A. The Plan should identify real, potential or apparent conflicts of interest in current governance and operations or that may arise as a result of the wind-up with respect to employees and/or the Board of Directors and propose how to mitigate the real, potential or apparent conflicts of interest.
+Specifically, with respect to the Board of Directors of the IFO, if there are Directors who sit on the IFO Board and any Board with whom the IFO has an Agreement, the Plan should address how this risk will be managed (e.g. disclosing the conflict, replacing Directors in accordance with the designating regulation).
+With respect to employees, if there are no employees at the IFO or the employees' reporting structure poses a real, potential or apparent conflict of interest then, the Plan should address how this risk will be managed (e.g., declicated staff with non-conflicted reporting structures could be retained.) - B. The Plan should consider engagement of legal counsel and/or other governance experts to manage and advise on the legal responsibility with respect to conflicts. - C. The Plan should consider the extent to which the IFO expects to engage in related-party transactions and should develop a plan to manage these transactions to avoid or mitigate conflict of interest. - D. Identify any prior material transactions with related parties that were business and how those transactions are to be treated as part of the wind-up, including any necessary recovery of value from those parties.

 E. The Plan must demonstrate how the Board will manage its affairs during wind-up including how Board member conflict of interest will be managed outside of the ordinary course of business and how those transactions are to be treated as part of the wind-up, including any necessary recovery of value from those parties.

-E. The wind-up plan should include the following: The Board Governance Manual that will apply during wind-up, including Board and Committee Terms of Reference and Mandates, organizational reporting structure; By-laws that will apply during wind-up, including Code of Conduct addressing how Board member conflict of interest is managed; A list of Board members in position since the wind-up letter was received (i.e. during development of the wind-up plan) including name, employment affiliation, organization appointing the Board member (per designating regulation) and other boards of directors with which each member is affiliated; Minutes for meetings of the Board and Committees since the wind-up letter was received; and Commentary on how Board member conflict of interest has been managed since the wind-up letter was received and how it will be managed during implementation of the approved wind-up plan.
-OTS 13.3 Board of Directors 13.3 Board of Directors A. The Plan must address management of conflict of interest on Board of Directors of OTS.
-A. The Plan should assess the implications arising from a Board of Directors comprised of Stewards.
-Safeguards should be put in place to avoid these parties receiving preferential treatment over Stewards not on the Board throughout, or as a result of, the wind-up process.
+- E. The wind-up plan should include the following: - The Board Governance Manual that will apply during windup, including Board and Committee Terms of Reference and Mandates, organizational reporting structure; - By-laws that will apply during wind-up, including Code of Conduct addressing how Board member conflict of interest is managed; - 3.
+A list of Board members in position since the wind-up letter was received (i.e. during development of the wind-up plan) including name, employment affiliation, organization appointing the Board member (per designating regulation) and other boards of directors with which each member is affiliated: - 4.
+Minutes for meetings of the Board and Committees since the wind-up letter was received; and - Commentary on how Board member conflict of interest has been managed since the wind-up letter was received and how it will be managed during implementation of the approved wind-up plan.